clement2019/Aws_Eks_Cluster_Video_Helm/README.md

  Region:<enter your aws Region>
  formart:JSON

- # Now check if you are authenticated to aws by runni g any of these commands
+ ### Now check if you are authenticated to aws by runnig any of these commands

  $aws sts get-caller-identity